-Something about the history of IRC
+Something about the history of

 IRC was written in response to the limitations of the synchronous communication programs in existence.
 Jarkko Oikarinen decided to write a computer program that would enable multiple users to engage in synchronous communication across a network.
 This project was known as Internet Relay Chat.